Caeciliusidae

 Lachesilla forcepeta Chapman 1930

-Size: ~ 2.0 mm Range outside Texas: throughout eastern U.S. west to Oklahoma and Kansas and the San Antonio area of Texas.
+Size: ~ 2.0 mm Range outside Texas: throughout eastern U.S. west to Oklahoma and Kansas.
 Habitat:

 conifers including